-The best thing about maintaining upholstered furniture?
-It is easy to do it, and it does not take much time.
+The best things about maintaining upholstered furniture?
+It is easy to do and it does not take much time.
 The result?
 You get to have a great looking sofa year after year.

 Choose the Right Fabric